 If you hit the road to school by car, here are the latest rules and recommendations on seat belts and car seat safety.

 - Texas law requires all children younger than 8 years old to be secured in a child safety seat unless they are taller than 4 feet 9 inches.

 - Belt-positioning booster seats are recommended for kids ages 8 to 12.

 - Children under 13 should ride in the car’s back seat, without exception.

 Be sure your kids always wear their seatbelt across their body, from shoulder to opposite hip in front of their body, even if it is just around the block.

 Walking to and from school is a milestone for children.
 Kids should always walk with an adult until they are at least 10 years old.
 To make it easier, form a neighborhood walking group or take turns with other parents in the neighborhood.

 These daily treks are also a great time to teach your kids all they will need to know when they begin walking to school alone.

-“Make sure your kids always walk on the sidewalk with a buddy, and understand to look both ways before crossing a street,” said Laura Bruce Petrey, MD, FACS, trauma surgeon on the medical staff at Baylor University Medical Center at Dallas.
-If your kids are over 10 years old and walk without an adult, there is a chance they may be approached by a stranger, so teach your kids who is a trusted adult and who is not, as well as what they should do if they are approached by a stranger.
+“Make sure your kids always walk on the sidewalk with a buddy and understand to look both ways before crossing a street,” said Laura Bruce Petrey, MD, FACS, a trauma surgeon on the medical staff at Baylor University Medical Center at Dallas, part of Baylor Scott & White Health.

 Riding the bus